Cinema of Armenia

 ARMENIAN FILMS OR FILMMAKERS IN IRAN

 In Iran, an Armenian Ovanes Ohanian directed the first Persian (Iranian) film “Abi da Rabi” (1930), which was a great success but was reportedly burned in the fire.
+In the 1950 Samuel Khachikian also became an influential filmmaker in Iran and some called him Persian Hitchcock for his film noir movies.

 THE MOST IMPORTANT ARMENIAN FILMMAKERS IN FRANCE